RohanNagar/thunder/scripts/README.md

 Thunder on a Kubernetes cluster.
 * `lib` - This is source code that is used in the `tools` scripts.
 All code is written in Node.js.
 * `logo` - This holds image files for the Thunder logo.
-* `tests` - This holds integration test definition files to be ran via `tools/test-runner.js`.
+* `tests` - This holds integration test definition files and the integration test runner script.
-* `tools` - This holds scripts that improve development life, such as bootstrapping a new machine, running local dependencies, or running a full integration test.
+* `tools` - This holds scripts that improve development life, such as bootstrapping a new machine, running local dependencies, or running individual Thunder commands.

 ## Available Scripts